 As the next in line to inherit the crown, royal heirs are entitled to a number of privileges.
 However, until very recently, they have also been restricted by ancient traditions which have shaped the British monarchy's order of succession.
 Since the arrival of the newest heirs - Prince George and Princess Charlotte - many of these traditions have changed, but being next in line to the throne still comes with certain customs.
-Here are seven things you may not know about life as a royal heir.
+With the Duke and Duchess of Cambridge expecting their third child, here are seven things you may not know about life as a royal heir.

 1. They don't need a last name.

 Any royal with the title "His Royal Highness Prince" or "Her Royal Highness Princess" doesn't need to use a surname at all.
 Before 1917, British royals used the name of the house or dynasty to which they belonged, but after this date, George V made a drastic change when he adopted Windsor as the surname of his family.
 In 1960, the Queen made another change when she decided that her children would use Mountbatten-Windsor to reflect Prince Philip's name.
 Unless Prince Charles chooses to alter this when he becomes king, he will continue to be of the House of Windsor and his grandchildren will use the surname Mountbatten-Windsor.

 2. It used to be unheard of for royal heirs to go to school.

 When Prince Charles enrolled at Hill House prep school in London, he was the first heir apparent not to have a private tutor.
 Charles and Diana continued to buck the trend by sending Princes William and Harry to the prestigious Wetherby prep school before their time at Eton.
 When Prince George starts his education this September, he will attend Thomas's, a private primary school in southwest London, rather than home school.

 3. Male heirs no longer take precedence over their sisters.